Getting Started with Vendor Application Connection

 4.0 Access Fortanix Key Insight

-After creating and selecting the Fortanix Armor account, you will be redirected to the Available Solutions page in Fortanix Armor.
-From there, you can access the Fortanix Key Insight solution.
+After creating and selecting your Fortanix Armor account, you are redirected to the Available Solutions page in Fortanix Armor.
+From this page, you can access Fortanix Key Insight.

 Perform the following steps:

-Ensure the appropriate Region is selected.
-This determines where your data is processed and ensures that all subsequent steps, such as configuring connections and viewing scanned data in the user interface (UI), are displayed correctly for the selected region.
+1. Ensure the appropriate region (European Union or North America) is selected from the Region drop down.
+The selected region determines where your data is processed and stored.
+It also ensures that connections, scans, and UI elements are displayed based on the selected region.
 For more information on configuring regions, refer to Fortanix Armor – Solutions.

 Figure 1: Access Fortanix Key Insight solution